OFDAS Staff

 cte@hawaii.edu

-As Director of the Office of Faculty Development and Academic Support since 2011, Dr. Kathleen Kane oversees three units, including a TA professional development program and two faculty development programs: the Center for Teaching Excellence (CTE) and the Faculty Mentoring Program (FMP).
+As the retired director of the Office of Faculty Development and Academic Support from 2011–2024, Dr. Kathleen Kane oversaw three units, including a TA professional development program and two faculty development programs: the Center for Teaching Excellence (CTE) and the Faculty Mentoring Program (FMP).
 Kathie has been associated with the development of CTE since 1991 and FMP since 2003.
-Her responsibilities include extending and expanding support for faculty and TAs to continue to develop and thrive professionally in their teaching, research, and service.
+Her responsibilities included extending and expanding support for faculty and TAs to develop and thrive professionally in their teaching, research, and service.

 Kathie earned a PhD in Political Science from the University of Hawai‘i at Mānoa in 1994 and has taught in Political Science and Women’s Studies as an affiliate faculty, with a focus on the intersections of theory, aesthetics, memory, and film.